adamchainz/django-upgrade/README.rst

 ``@admin.action()``
 ~~~~~~~~~~~~~~~~~~~

-Rewrites functions that have action attributes assigned to them to use the new |@admin.action decorator|__.
+Rewrites functions that have admin action attributes assigned to them to use the new |@admin.action decorator|__.
-This only applies in files that have ``from django.contrib import admin`` at the module scope.
+This only applies in files that use ``from django.contrib import admin``.

 .. |@admin.action decorator| replace:: ``@admin.action()`` decorator
 __ https://docs.djangoproject.com/en/stable/ref/contrib/admin/actions/#django.contrib.admin.action